jaimetur/PhotoMigrator/help/06-google-photos.md

   - If `<INPUT_FOLDER>/Albums` exists, each subfolder is treated as an album.
   - Assets outside `Albums` are uploaded as no-album assets.
   - Add `--reuse-similar-existing-albums` if you want album uploads inside this flow to treat equivalent names such as `Album`, `Album_1`, `Album (2)`, `New_Album`, `New Album`, and `New_Album 1` as the same reusable album family.
-  - With this flag enabled, PhotoMigrator prefers the clean keeper name and merges the assets from redundant variants into that keeper before continuing with the incoming upload.
+  - With this flag enabled, PhotoMigrator prefers the clean keeper name, also normalizes new destination album names to that keeper even when the target has no prior similar variant, and merges the assets from redundant variants into that keeper before continuing with the incoming upload.
   - Redundant Google Photos albums are not deleted afterwards because the public Library API does not support album deletion.
 - **Example of use:**
   ```bash